4d/docs/docs/Preferences/general.md

 This area configures access to the 4D HTML documentation displayed in your current browser:

-*	When you hit the **F1** key while the cursor is inserted in a 4D class function or command name in the Method editor;
+*	When you hit the **F1** key while the cursor is inserted in a 4D class function or command name in the Code Editor;
 *	When you double-click on a 4D command in the **Commands Page** of the Explorer.